MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-view-in-edge.md

 2. Enable the [ConfigureViewInFileExplorer](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) Edge policy that  allows URLs with the viewinfileexplorer: scheme to open WebDAV URLs in Windows File Explorer.

 3. Ensure that Window instances are joined to a Microsoft Active Directory domain, Windows 10 Pro, or Enterprise instances that are enrolled for device management.
-Currently, the ConfigureViewInFileExplorer policy can only be applied to these connections.

 4. Use the options below to enable View in File Explorer using group policy or Intune: